 If you would like to read more – check out the full paper by Gorski, Lopresti, and Rising. by using this link.

 While attending an event for the Progression Foundation – I was lucky enough to win a beautiful photo of a Hawksbill sea turtle swimming around in the waters of Hawaii.
 Mounted on shiny metal, I now have the pleasure of admiring this beautiful photo and animal each night before bed.
 However, as I smile at its beauty I also worry about what potential dangers the sea turtle might be facing as it swims out at sea.

-As we continue to develop as a human population and society, we cannot fail to forget that we are intrinsically connected to each part of the environment around us.
-The moment we begin to think we are above what is going on in the world around us or are not active participants in both the source of the problem and the solution – we are fooling ourselves.
+As human populations continue to grow, we cannot fail to forget that we are intrinsically connected to each part of the environment that surrounds us.
+The moment we believe we are above nature or that we are not active participants in both many of the problems and the solutions – we are fooling ourselves.